-Guarantor represents and warrants that:

-(a) it is a ____________________ duly organized and validly existing under the laws of the State of __________ and has the ______________ power and authority to execute, deliver and carry out the terms and provisions of the Guaranty;

-body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guaranty; and

-(c) this Guaranty, when executed and delivered, will constitute a valid and legally binding agreement of Guarantor, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors’ rights generally and by general principles of equity.

-This instrument is a general and continuing guaranty and shall remain in full force and effect unless and until revoked by the Guarantor on not less than ten days prior written notice.
+This instrument is a general and continuing guaranty and shall remain in full force and effect unless and until terminated by the Guarantor on not less than ten days prior written notice.
 Such notice may be given by facsimile sent to the Beneficiary at the number designated below, or at such other facsimile number designated by the Beneficiary in writing to the Guarantor from time to time.
 If notice is given by facsimile, Guarantor shall also send a copy of the notice by regular mail to the address provided for below or such other address designated in writing by the Beneficiary from time to time.
-Any such revocation of the Guarantee issued by the Guarantor shall in no way affect any Obligation which arose or was existing on or before the effective date of such revocation.
+Any such termination of the Guarantee issued by the Guarantor shall in no way affect any Obligation which arose or was existing on or before the effective date of such termination.

 In the event that the Beneficiary engages in litigation to enforce this Guaranty, Guarantor agrees to pay, in addition to any amounts of the Debtor which it has guaranteed to pay, any and all costs and expenses incurred by the Beneficiary (including reasonable attorneys fees) incurred as the result of enforcing this Guaranty, provided such fees, costs and expenses are reasonable, and only if, and to the extent, the Beneficiary is successful in its litigation and is awarded such fees, costs and expenses as part of the ultimate determination of such litigation.